Resume-Tips

 Common Mistakes in Australian Resumes

-- Making it too short.
+• Making it too short.
 Unlike US resumes, Australian resumes are expected to be 2–3 pages.
 A one-page resume from an experienced professional may signal that you have omitted important detail.
+Don’t be afraid to expand on achievements and responsibilities where relevant.

-- Forgetting to tailor for each application.
+• Forgetting to tailor for each application.
 Generic resumes perform poorly in Australia’s competitive job market.
 Customise your summary, skills, and highlighted experience for each role you apply for.
+You can find tailored openings on the ResumeMate Job Board.

 Compliance and Anti-Bias Notes

-- Australian anti-discrimination laws discourage inclusion of personal details like age, marital status, or photos to prevent bias.
+Australian anti-discrimination laws strongly discourage the inclusion of personal details that could lead to bias.
+To keep your application fair and compliant:

-- Focus your resume on skills, qualifications, and achievements.
+• Focus entirely on your skills, qualifications, and professional achievements.

 FAQ